Archaeological Area of Agrigento

 The Temple of Zeus Olympius

-Known in Italian as the Tempio di Giove Olimpico, Zeus' temple was one of the more ambitious buildings ever attempted in the ancient world.
-Planned in the Doric style, the temple was never completed and today only ruins of the once mighty structure are visible to visitors of the area.
-Destroyed by earthquakes the temple's materials were later quarried for the towns being constructed in the area during the 18th century.
+Known in Italian as the Tempio di Giove Olimpico, Zeus’ temple was one of the more ambitious buildings ever created in the ancient world.
+Also built in a Doric style, the temple was never completed and today only ruins of the once mighty structure are visible.
+Destroyed by earthquakes, the temple’s materials were later used to build part of the town in the 18th century.

 The Temple of Heracles was built as a circular structure in the Doric style around 500 BC.
 Destroyed by the Carthaginians, the temple was later rebuilt by the Romans only to be toppled again, this time by Mother Nature in the form of an earthquake.
 Visitors to the site today will be able to see eight pillars of the temple still standing, all thanks to the restoration work taken on by the Brit Alexander Herdenstel at his own expense.